 World Elder Abuse Awareness Day

-On Monday, June 15, the Calgary Tower and Langevin Bridge will be lit up in purple to bring attention to this important issue, and there'll be a gathering at Olympic Plaza over the lunch hour.
+On Monday, June 15, the Calgary Tower and Langevin Bridge will be lit up in purple to bring attention to this important issue, and there'll be a gathering at the Municipal Complex Plaza, 800 Macleod Trail, from noon to 1 p.m.
 More.

 If you or an older adult you know is experiencing abuse, please call the Kerby Elder Abuse Line at 403-705-3250.